 Government funding of eligible research and development expenditures is recognized when there is reasonable assurance that the Company will comply with the conditions attached to the grant and the grant will be received.
-The Company presents the grant in the statement of comprehensive loss.
-Tax credits are recognized in the statement of comprehensive loss when received.
+The Company presents the grant in profit or loss.
+Tax credits are recognized in profit or loss when received.